Curbside Composting in Kitsap

 • The process of breaking down food and yard waste produces compost, a nutrient-rich fertilizer.

-• Composting food and yard waste "closes the loop" so the nutrients in them can be returned to the soil.
+• Composting returns nutrients to the soil.
 Learn how Kitsap County uses compost in county projects.

 How do I get my food waste from my kitchen to my yard waste cart?

 Find a system to collect food waste that works for you and your family.
-There are a lot of kitchen collection bin options!
-A few options are:
+A few options include:

-• Repurpose an existing container into a kitchen collection bin.
+• Repurpose an existing container as a kitchen collection bin.

-Participation in this program is optional.
+Participation is optional.
 Washington State is committed to reducing landfill-disposed organic material by 75% by 2030.
-By 2025, the amount of edible food disposed in a landfill must be reduced by 20%.
+By 2025, edible food disposed in landfills must be reduced by 20%.

 Kitsap County is proactively implementing the state’s organics laws, including Washington State House Bill 1799.
 This law requires Kitsap County to offer food and yard waste collection services to all residential customers, except multifamily residences, by April 1, 2027.